-- 1. Two 1.0 FTE Personal Services Coordinators will work five days per week collocated with other members of the HOME team.
-A Bachelor's Degree in Social Work or related field and two years varied experience as a provider of mental health services is preferred.
-Associates Degree in Social Work, or certificate as a California Addiction Specialist (e.g., CAD\C or equivalent), or related field and a minimum of six (6) years varied experience as a provider of mental health services is required.
-Additional qualifying experience may be substituted for education.
-Additionally, staff will be required to possess a valid California driver's license and current vehicle insurance/registration, along with a reliable means of transportation capable of passing vehicle safety inspection if more than five years old, excluding all modes of two-wheeled transport inclusive of bicycles, mopeds and motorcycles. - 2.
-Other skills include knowledge of and commitment to principles and goals of community mental health, recovery, a "self-help model," and "consumer-driven model," along with knowledge of principles, techniques and trends in counseling, psychotherapy, psychosocial rehabilitation, clinical case management, and various treatment modalities.
-Staff will also have an ability to work and communicate with staff, clients, families, community agencies and professionals, and perform crisis intervention strategies and work effectively under stress and conflict, and have appropriate judgment and decision-making.
+- Two (2) years of FTE experience in the behavioral health related field providing direct behavioral health services; and a certificate of completion form the County Core Skills Training.
+There is no educational requirement. - 3.
+Additionally, staff will be required to possess a valid California driver's license and current vehicle insurance/registration, along with a reliable means of transportation capable of passing vehicle safety inspection if more than five years old, excluding all modes of two-wheeled transport inclusive of bicycles, mopeds and motorcycles - 4.
+Other skills include knowledge of and commitment to principles and goals of community mental health, a "self-help model," and "consumer-driven model," along with knowledge of principles, techniques and trends in counseling, psychotherapy, psychosocial rehabilitation, clinical case management, and various treatment modalities.
+Staff will also have an ability to work and communicate with staff, clients, families, community agencies and professionals, and perform crisis intervention strategies, work effectively under stress and conflict, and have appropriate judgment and decision-making.

-- C. Equivalent of 1.0 FTE Peer Specialist (requirement may be filled by multiple Peer Specialists, so long as employment totals to 1.0 FTE; for example, 2 0.5 FTE Peer Specialists) will work five days per week, collocated with other members of the HOME team. - 1.
-The Peer Specialist will have lived experience of homelessness.
+- C. Equivalent of 1.0 FTE Peer Specialist (requirement may be filled by multiple Peer Specialists, so long as employment totals to 1.0 FTE; for example, 2 0.5 FTE Peer Specialists) will work five days per week, collocated with other members of the HOME team. - The Peer Specialist will have lived experience of homelessness.
 The Peer Specialist will have completed a peer certification course approved by the County.
 WRAP (Wellness Recovery Action Plan) Certification is preferred and/or may be offered to the Peer Specialist post-hire.